 - Credit approval is necessary to receive the loan.
 Please refer to How to Apply for a Direct Plus Loan for instructions.

-- If the parent is denied the PLUS loan for any reason they have the option of re-applying with an endorser (aka cosigner) or appealing the decision.
-If the PLUS loan remains denied the student will automatically qualify for an additional Unsubsidized loan of up to $5000 per year in the student’s name.
+- If the parent is denied the PLUS loan for any reason, they have the option of re-applying with an endorser (also known as cosigner) or appealing the decision.
+If the PLUS loan remains denied, the student will automatically qualify for an additional Direct Unsubsidized Loan of up to $5,000 per year (depending on grade level) in the student’s name.

 The Direct Graduate PLUS Loan is available to graduate or professional students enrolled in a degree seeking program.